 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Butternut squash is limited to Phase 2 or 3 of the South Beach Diet, and if you’re making this soup for South Beach they recommend light coconut milk, natural peanut butter, and using an approved sweetener.
+Butternut squash is limited to Phase 2 or 3 of the South Beach Diet, and if you’re making this Slow Cooker Thai-Inspired Butternut Squash and Peanut Soup for South Beach they recommend light coconut milk, natural peanut butter, and using an approved sweetener.
 This recipe is good for low-glycemic diets, but probably not low enough in carbs for traditional low-carb eating plans.